Herbert Rowse Armstrong: Attempted murder of Oswald Martin

 It was subsequently discovered that a few weeks before the tea party, a box of chocolates had been anonymously sent to the Martins.
 Mrs Martin's sister-in-law had eaten some and become violently ill.
 Fortunately, some chocolates remained and when examined, some were found to have a small nozzle-like hole in the base.
 Dr Hincks contacted the Home Office and explained his suspicions about what had happened to Martin, later voicing suspicions about Mrs Armstrong's death.
 Samples of the chocolates and Martin's urine were examined and found to contain arsenic, and the Home Office now passed the case to Scotland Yard.
-Meanwhile, Armstrong began to bombard Martin with further invitations to tea, for which Martin found it increasingly difficult to find excuses to avoid.
+Meanwhile, Armstrong began to bombard Martin with further invitations to tea, which Martin found it increasingly difficult to find excuses to avoid.

 Scotland Yard moved slowly so as not to warn Armstrong of their suspicions.
 They arrested him on 31 December 1921, and he was charged with the attempted murder of Oswald Martin.
 He maintained he was innocent.
 When he was arrested, the police found a packet of arsenic in his pocket and many more in his house.
 Mrs Armstrong's body was exhumed and examined by the eminent Home Office pathologist Bernard Spilsbury.
-Her body was riddled with arsenic ten months after death, and on 19 January 1922, Armstrong was charged with the wilful murder of his wife.
+Her body was riddled with arsenic ten months after death, and on 19 January 1922, Armstrong was charged with the willful murder of his wife.
 "I repeat what I said before.
-I am absolutely innocent," said Armstrong.
+I am absolutely innocent", said Armstrong.

 Trial

 Armstrong's trial for the murder of his wife began at Hereford before Mr Justice Darling on 3 April 1922.
 Armstrong was defended by Sir Henry Curtis-Bennett, one of the leading criminal trial barristers of the day.
 Public and media interest was enormous.
 A year earlier there had been a trial at Carmarthen Assizes of another solicitor, Harold Greenwood, for the murder of his wife by poison, supposedly disguised as an illness.
 Greenwood had been acquitted.
 The fact that the three men who brought the charges to the police included Armstrong's business rival and father-in-law looked suspicious to some people.
 It was believed by some that Armstrong was being framed.
-But despite the widespread belief that he would be acquitted, the prosecution case was a strong one.
-Katherine Armstrong's body was riddled with arsenic and at quantity at the time of her death must have been far higher; Armstrong had made huge purchases of arsenic.
+However, despite the widespread belief that he would be acquitted, the prosecution case was a strong one.
+Katharine Armstrong's body was riddled with arsenic and the quantity at the time of her death must have been far higher; Armstrong had made huge purchases of arsenic.
 The defence had to make the jury believe that Mrs Armstrong had committed suicide by getting out of bed, going downstairs and helping herself to arsenic without anyone seeing or hearing her; or that massive doses of arsenic had somehow got into her system by accident.
 All witnesses confirmed that towards the end she was almost paralysed.
-Dr Bernard Spilsbury insisted that the fatal dose must have been taken within twenty-four hours of death, and Hincks affirmed that for Mrs Armstrong to have taken it herself was "absolutely impossible".
+Dr Bernard Spilsbury insisted that the fatal dose must have been taken within twenty-four hours of death, and Dr Hincks affirmed that for Mrs Armstrong to have taken it herself was "absolutely impossible".